sheriff1/sheriff1.github.io/_posts/2019-03-02-open-application-to-creative-circle.md

 I want us to build meaningful things and ideas together.

+I want to be held accountable, because consistency & discipline are important if we want to build.

 I want us to push the bounds of our abilities, improve, and become better at what we do.
 Let's make a brand, merch, open a beef patty cart, whatever we want; let's be open to giving it a try and see where it takes us.
 I know my mom's Jollof recipe by heart, so we can start there.

 I want to goof around & celebrate together.
 Work hard, play hard, all dat.
 Even basic stuff; hit me up when you don't have anyone else to go to that movie with.